3 Swedish county governors back 2026 Olympic bid

 In 2017, Stockholm announced the city would not submit its expected bid after the mayor had expressed concern about the costs.
 In October, the capital's newly formed local government said the city's taxpayers will not be asked to foot the bill.
 Sweden's caretaking government has said it would not provide funding to host the games in Stockholm.

-There are two other candidates for the 2026 Olympics: Calgary, Canada, and the combined Italian bid of Milan and Cortina d'Ampezzo.
+The other candidate for the 2026 Olympics is a combined Italian bid from Milan and Cortina d'Ampezzo.
 A vote of IOC members is scheduled for June.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that there are two bids for the 2026 Winter Olympics, not three.